-If taking your one IRM for the C&J and attempting 20 reps is an example of dangerous high rep weightlifting then it's dangerous like trying to jump up and touch the sun, and I haven't met anyone stupid enough to try or even think it possible.
+If taking your one 1RM for the C&J and attempting 20 reps is an example of dangerous high rep weightlifting then it's dangerous like trying to jump up and touch

+CrossFit is a registered trademark of CrossFit, Inc. 2006 All rights recorded the sun, and I haven't met anyone stupid enough to try or even think it possible.
 Calling 100 clean and jerks with a twenty pound medicine ball for time dangerous makes even less sense, and this effort qualifies by Mr. Boyle's statement.
 It is also consistent with CrossFit programming.
 (Hmmm?)